Camps

 What is your policy for cancelations/refunds?

-Cancellations can be made on the registration website.
+Cancellations can be made on the registration website or by emailing [email protected].
 Any cancellations/requests for refunds must be sent by June 2, 2025.
 Refunds are subject to a $50 processing fee.
 No refunds will be provided after June 2.

 Are there food restrictions for lunch/snack time?